kakoeimon/VNMD/readme.md

     You can use all the comparisons. like == , != , > , < , >= , <= and you can use variables for the right hand too.

-    String vars can be used here too also strings as a right hand value and a script file ifchoice refile == "cabinet.scr":Try the Key|Back
+    String vars can be used here too also strings as a right hand value and a script file

+        ifchoice refile == "cabinet.scr":Try the Key|Back

+    Next you can use selected like it was a simple choice command.

 ### So that's all... good luck in converting